-Our key design goal for Shakra was that it could be carried around in a non-intrusive manner, requiring little or no extra equipment for users.
-Minimal user intervention is required in order for it to function effectively; the system tracks the activity of the user without direct manual input.
-The application tracks users' general level of activity, showing the current mobility state: no movement ('stationary'), moderate activity ('walking') and travelling in a car, bus or train (collectively labelled here as 'driving').
-The moderate activity is then used to display a 'minutes of activity per day', with a historical view supporting comparison of activity across the previous week.
-This supports a user monitoring his or her own activity and exercise levels, with the exception that stationary exercise (such as working out at a gym) is not tracked.
+Our key design goal for Shakra was that it could be carried around in a non-intrusive manner, and requiring little or no extra equipment for users.
+Where other activity measuring applications such as Locadio [13] and Sensay [22] relies on add-on technologies or technologies not implemented into the common consumer phone yet, such as accelerometers, GPS and WiFi, we aimed to develop an application for an actual off-the-shelve device: the mobile phone.
+In addition, minimal user intervention is required in order for it to function effectively; the system tracks the activity of the user without direct manual input.
+The application tracks users' general level of activity, showing the current mobility state: no movement ('stationary'), moderate activity (e.g. 'walking') and travelling in a car, bus or train (collectively labeled here as 'driving').
+The moderate activity is then used to display a 'minutes of activity per day', with a historical view supporting comparison of activity and exercise levels, with the exception that stationary exercise (such as working out at a gym) is not tracked.

 When running the application for the first time, the user is prompted to provide a name, used to identify him or her within the system and to other users.
-The application records up to seven visible GSM cells and their signal strengths, once per second.
+The application records up to seven visible GSM cells and their signal strengths once per second.
 The current activity of the user is then classified every 30 seconds by the application's neural network, as described in more detail below.
 Using a web service, each phone uploads the recorded activity of the user via GPRS and stored on a MySQL database, while simultaneously downloading information about other participants for later review.
 The system updates this shared information automatically every hour.
-If a user does not want to wait for an update, he or she can manually synchronise via the Sync menu option.
+If a user does not want to wait for an update, he or she can manually syncronise via the Sync menu option.